 Ready to reap all the benefits that come along with washing your hair less often?
 Hickman recommends this dry shampoo.
 "It's great for getting an extra day between washing," she told Shop TODAY.

-The waterless formula has a clean smell that features hints of lavender, powder and musk, and is a bestseller on Amazon, with 10,000+ five-star customer ratings.
+According to the brand, the waterless formula has clean smell that features hints of lavender, powder and musk, and it's a bestseller on Amazon, with 10,000+ five-star customer ratings.

 Finding a dry shampoo that fits your hair color isn't always easy, but this one comes in two varieties: one for light hair colors, and another for darker hues.
 "I love it because it comes in light and dark tones but also because the consistency of the powder is super light!
 It absorbs oil and blends nicely without leaving a powdery substance behind," Baxter told Shop TODAY.

-The spray works on a range of hair types and is full of nourishing ingredients like argan oil (a hydrator) and rice starch (a natural absorbent).
+The spray works on a range of hair types and is full of nourishing ingredients like argan oil (a hydrator) and rice starch (a natural absorbent), the brand says.